Drury Funeral Centre Ltd.

 She was a faithful lady who loved her church, her community, her church family & singing in the choir.
 She was a generous humble lady with so many hobbies & talents.
 If you were at the schoolhouse at 10 a.m. you were likely treated to fresh baked cookies, muffins or pie along with your coffee.
 Many pillows and quilts were stitched by her loving hands.
 These items so much more precious now.
 She loved the birds, her flowers & her walks in the meticulous yard.
 Irene could get lost for hours in a good library book.
 Her beautiful paintings can be seen around the schoolhouse.

-If you stopped by later in the day you may have seen her having a coffee, cat nap, or a little glass of wine before preparing a home cooked dinner with fresh veggies from her garden.
+If you stopped by later in the day you may have seen her having a quick cat nap, or a little glass of wine before preparing a home cooked dinner with fresh veggies from her garden.

 Our family has lost a true matriarch.
-A woman whose quiet strength and deep love and devotion touched all of those who knew her.
+A woman whose quiet strength and deep love and devotion touched all those who knew her.
 Irene led by example and her legacy of goodness shall live on through her family.

 It was Irene’s wish that her final days would be at the Schoolhouse where the best days of her life were lived.
 Her daughter Sharon & granddaughter Lauren, tenderly cared for her with comfort, compassion & dignity during this time.
 A true gift for everyone.
 With much love and support in return for all that she’d given, her wish was granted.
-Irene passed peacefully with family by her side at the Schoolhouse.
+Irene passed peacefully with family by her side, at the Schoolhouse.

 She will be sorely missed by in-laws, cousins, nieces, nephews, neighbours & many friends.
 Her kindness & generosity impactful which is why she’ll never be forgotten.